ShivankK26/Docker-Learnings/README.md

 1. Clone the repository:
     ```bash
     git clone https://github.com/ShivankK26/Docker-Learnings.git
-    cd Docker-Learnings
     ```

-2. Follow the instructions in each project folder to learn how to dockerize the specific application.
+2. Follow the instructions in each project folder to learn how to Dockerize the specific application.

 ## Project Structure

 The repository is organized into the following directories:

-- `mern-app/`: Contains the source code and Docker configuration for a MERN application.
+- `hello-docker/`: Contains the Source Code and Docker configuration for a JavaScript application.
+-`mern-docker/`: Contains the Source Code and Docker Configuration for a MERN application.
-- `react-app/`: Contains the source code and Docker configuration for a React application.
+- `next-docker/`: Contains the Source Code and Docker Configuration for a Next.js application.
-- `vite-app/`: Contains the source code and Docker configuration for a Vite application.
+- `react-docker/`: Contains the Source Code and Docker Configuration for a React application.
-- `nextjs-app/`: Contains the source code and Docker configuration for a Next.js application.
+- `vite-project/`: Contains the Source Code and Docker Configuration for a Vite Project.

 ## Dockerizing Applications